nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > :warning: Warning
 > * If medication exists, description and maximum quantity will be optional parameters.
 If you include `d/DESCRIPTION` or  `m/MAX_QUANTITY` parameter, it will be ignored and MediVault will add the medication with the existing description and existing maximum quantity.
+> * If medication exists, the medication to be added has the same `e/EXPIRY_DATE`, the value in the `p/PRICE` parameter will be ignored and the existing price will be used.

 Format: `receiveorder i/ID p/PRICE e/EXPIRY_DATE {d/DESCRIPTION m/MAX_QUANTITY}`